Species in Collection Rainforest Tour Orchids

 Philodendron bipinnatifidum Schott ex Endl

-Note: Looking for Philodendron xanadu?
-Click this link: http://www.exoticrainforest.com/Philodendron%20xanadu%20pc.html
+Note: Looking for Philodendron xanadu? click this link

-Several search engines are directing you to this page if searching for information on Philodendron xanadu.
-Although both species are members of section Meconostigma, P. xanadu is a separate species and is no longer considered a hybrid.
+Several search engines are directing searches to this page if searching for information on Philodendron xanadu.
+Although both species are members of Philodendron subgenus Meconostigma, P. xanadu is a unique species and no longer considered a hybrid.

 Philodendron bipinnatifidum Schott ex Endl, Philodendron selloum